litec-tmpl/tmpl-reveal.js/README.md

 ## Demo

-have a look a the according demo github pages for this repo: <https://litec-lectures.github.io/reveal.js-template/>
+Have a look at the demo github pages of this template repo: <https://litec-lectures.github.io/reveal.js-template/>.

 ## Setup